 NESS: For the only man at the gathering I don’t seem to be doing so well.

-• After getting his feet wet earlier in the season with The Underground Railway, Screenwriter Leonard Kanter is back to begin carving out memorable female characters like Mrs. B. He’ll return again for the powerhouse Second Season premiere, The Rusty Heller Story, starring Elizabeth Montgomery.
+• After getting his feet wet earlier in the season with The Underground Railway, Screenwriter Leonard Kantor is back to begin carving out memorable female characters like Mrs. B. He’ll return again for the powerhouse Second Season premiere, The Rusty Heller Story, starring Elizabeth Montgomery.
 This episode, of course, stars future Bewitched actor Dick York who will later co-star in with Montgomery on Bewitched.

 • The idea that Ness contracts a cold from the newspaper reporter is a small but sly attempt to add a little variety to the hour.